Thanks to gravity, our feet are well grounded. But the efforts of not completely face planting? We owe that to our postural muscles.

 How to do it:

-- Start on all fours with your fingers spread slightly.
+- Start out lying on your right side with your fingers spread slightly.

 - Place your left hand behind your head, but keep your right hand outstretched on the ground in front of you with your fingers spread.

 - Rotate your left elbow to the sky while exhaling, stretching the front of your torso, and hold for one deep breath, in and out.

 - Return to the starting position and repeat for 5–10 breaths.